-Table 7: Comalco seismic lines near EPG34.
+Table 7: Comalco seismic lines which cross into EPG32.

 Figure 11: Seismic lines which provide some structural information.
 IRTM.

 Seismic profile plots, Figure 12 and Figure 13, were coloured by Comalco to indicate the interpreted depths of the Carpentaria sequences.
 Their primary focus was the Carpentaria and Karumba Basins and little interpretation is provided for the sequences below the Mesozoic boundary.
 Re-interpretation of the raw data may be required as only images of the seismic lines are available publically.